fjp/fjp.github.io/collections/_2wd-robot/2019-11-17-components.md

 |Trigger signal|10uS TTL|
 |Echo signal|TTL|

 The code that will be used to wrap this sensor as a ROS node can be found in the [Grove Raspberry Pi](https://github.com/Seeed-Studio/Grove-RaspberryPi/blob/master/Grove%20-%20Ultrasonic%20Ranger/ultrasonic.py) repository on GitHub.
-The code

 As an alternative we could use the [HC SR04](https://www.seeedstudio.com/blog/2019/11/04/hc-sr04-features-arduino-raspberrypi-guide/).